Where do ISM's students come from?

-Our teaching staff are drawn from several countries including Australia, Canada, France, Jamaica, Kenya, New Zealand, Rwanda, South Africa, Tanzania, UK, USA and Zimbabwe.
+Our teaching staff are drawn from several countries including Australia, Belgium, Canada, France, Kenya, New Zealand, South Africa, Tanzania, UK, and the USA.
 The strong reputation that ISM has built up over many years enables us to employ a high quality teaching faculty, all well-qualified, and the majority experienced in teaching the subjects and curricula offered in the school.
 Continuing professional development is important to us as a school and ISM encourages all teachers to regularly attend workshops and conferences, hence upgrading their professional skills.
 Our teachers are, with few exceptions, trained as IB teachers and we ensure that they receive IB training in their respective subjects before or during their time at ISM.

 The IB Diploma programme is an excellent passport to university admission in most countries across the globe.
-About 40% of our students enter UK universities after graduating, another 40% go to the USA or Canada, and most others enter universities in Europe, South Africa or Australia.
-We are a centre for SAT and TOEFL tests and assist our students in preparing for the SAT to facilitate entry to American colleges.
+About 30% of our students enter UK universities after graduating, another 50% go to the USA or Canada, and most others enter universities in Europe, South Africa or Australia.
+We are a centre for SAT® and TOEFL® tests and assist our students in preparing for the ACT® to facilitate entry to American colleges.
 A list of universities who recently offered places to our students is to be found on the ISM Profile.
 We are proud that our students often get full scholarships to the best universities.
 For example, for the last three years, ISM students have received full 4-year scholarships (including flights and accommodation) to the prestigious Harvard University.

 Because we can admit students at any stage in the school year, we do not have an application deadline.
 However we do advise you to apply in plenty of time so as to be certain of securing a place.

 Do students need to take tests or an interview before being admitted?